 Right now, I’m kinda in love with the Jeep Liberty.
 I’ve never driven one or even ridden in one, but from the looks of it?
 It could probably do everything my current compact SUV does.
 (I call it a compact SUV, so I can park in parking garage spots that are labeled COMPACT.
 What?
 It’s smaller than a Navigator or a Tahoe or a ton of other military size SUVs!)
 Plus, they’re just cute!!

-While I can’t really see myself making a move towards buying a new (or probably used) car right this very second, I think it’s something I’ll definitely consider in about six months.
+While I can’t really see myself making a move towards buying a new (or probably used) car right this very second, I think it’s something I’ll definitely consider with the help of National Loans.
 I’ll keep my current car through one more winter, because I definitely don’t want to start getting acclimated to a new car when there’s two feet of snow on the ground and ice all the way from my apartment to my office.

 That also gives me six long months to investigate car loans, more specifically cheap auto loans, of course.
-My last loan was through Ford Credit, prior to that, my grandpa co-signed at his bank for my very first car that required a loan.
+My last loan was through Ford Credit, prior to that, my grandpa co-signed at his bank for my very first car that required a loan but this time around I’d like to find Personal Money Lenders instead.
 In other words, I’m going to need all of the fantastic pointers I can get when it comes to trying to finance a new set of wheels without having stellar credit.
 So, yeah, six months?
 Probably enough time for me to do some investigatin’.